microsoft/Windows-classic-samples/Samples/PasskeyManager/README.md

 Things to try with the sample:

-* Use the Register button to register the plugin on the system.
+* Click the __Register__ button to register the plugin on the system.

+* Click the __Enable__ button to open up *Settings* and enable __Contoso Passkey Manager__.
-* Go to *Settings > Accounts > Passkeys > Advanced Options* and enable __Contoso Passkey Manager__.
+  * Alternatively, manually go to *Settings > Accounts > Passkeys > Advanced Options* and enable __Contoso Passkey Manager__.

 * Create a new passkey.
   * Visit webauthn test websites, like https://webauthn.io, or use test accounts on websites like github.com, linkedin.com, or amazon.com.
   * Press *Continue* when asked to save the passkey to __Contoso Passkey Manager__.
-  * Or pick out __Contoso Passkey Manager__ from the list of authenticators"
+  * Or pick out __Contoso Passkey Manager__ from the list of authenticators.

-* Click the *Add Passkeys* button to add your new passkeys to the system cache.
+* Once created, the passkey should also have been added to the system cache.
-  * Look out for the `Autofill` label next to the username in the Passkeys list.
+  * Look out for the __Autofill__ label next to the username in the Passkeys list.
+  * Click the __Refresh__ button in Contoso to refresh the view.
-* On supported browsers like Edge and Chrome visit websites that support autofill for passkeys.
+  * On supported browsers like Edge and Chrome, visit websites that support autofill for passkeys.
     * Click on the username or password text input fields to see the autofill dropdown show up.
     * Your new passkey should show up in the dropdown.

-* You can also delete the passkey from the system cache by clicking on the *Delete Passkeys* button.
+* You can also delete the passkey from the system cache by clicking on the *Delete* button.
+  * Click the *Add* button to add your passkeys back to the system cache.

-* Use *Simulate Vault Unlock* toggle to switch between using the new `WebAuthNPluginPerformUv` and other existing methods to invoke a Windows Hello prompt.
+* Use the *Vault Unlocked* button toggle to switch between using the new `WebAuthNPluginPerformUserVerification` and other existing methods to invoke a Windows Hello prompt.

-* Use the *Minimize UI* toggle to hide the plugin UI prompt asking confirmation during the make Save passkey and Sign in with passkey flow.
+* Use the *Minimize UI* toggle to hide the plugin UI prompt asking for confirmation during the Save passkey and Sign-in with passkey flows.

 ## Files